star-dev-real/PyNite-OG/README.md

 # PyNiteOG
-This is a remake of the Universal Backend, PyNiteserver V1.
+This is a remake of the Universal Backend, Lawinserver V1.
 It is entirely written in Python.

 # Features
 ## Save the World: